asyncapi/modelina/examples/change-model-naming-convention/README.md

-# Change property naming convention
+# Change data model naming convention
 Sometimes the default naming convention is not enough, and you want to change the behavior to suit your use-case.

 ## How to run this example